HDFGroup/h5serv/docs/DatasetOps/GET_Dataset.rst

 type
 ^^^^
 A JSON object representing the type of the dataset.
-See :doc:`GET_DatasetType` for details of the type representation.
+See :doc:`../TypeOps/index` for details of the type representation.

 shape